-The two major varieties of cannabis used for a range of medicinal and recreational purposes are Sativa and Indica.
+The two main varieties of cannabis used for medicinal and recreational purposes are Sativa and Indica.

-Many report the “head high” of sativa as an energizing, stimulating effect that can help relieve stress and anxiety and enhance productivity and focus.
-Indicas are typically correlated with “body high” effects, such as increasing restful sleep and reducing insomnia in users.
+Many report Sativa’s head-high as an energizing, stimulating effect that can help relieve stress and anxiety and enhance productivity and focus.
+Indica strains generally give a “body high” effect, such as increasing restful sleep and reducing insomnia.

-Strains are characterized by their specific cannabinoid and terpene material.
-These substances are what decide the overall effects of the strain.
-Researchers might still not know what the other cannabinoids do, however two major ones, tetrahydrocannabinol (THC) and cannabidiol (CBD), have been recognized.
+Strains have specific cannabinoids and terpene materials.
+These substances are what decide the overall effects.
+Researchers might still not know what the other cannabinoids do.
+However, two major ones, tetrahydrocannabinol (THC) and cannabidiol (CBD) are recognized.

 Strains to Recognize